 Boccia, dance, Yoga, Wheelchair Football with PAFC Communities Trust, Tennis and G Fitness (seated exercise) are just a few of the movement-based groups that we have here in Hannahwood.

-All of these workshops are so important as are very beneficial to get people moving and stretching.
+All of these workshops are so important as they are very beneficial to get people moving and stretching.
 We work closely with Improving Lives Plymouth, Double Bounce, Mencap, Far Flung Dance Theatre Company to provide these workshops which are enjoyed by everyone here in Hannahwood on a regular basis.

 Group Nights are something we provide each week.
 These group nights are both held on site and externally.